 Push-ups provide a great full body workout by targeting and strengthening a large number of major muscles in your body, especially in the chest, arms and core, while at the same time training your muscles to work together more effectively.
 This is why they are a staple exercise is any bodyweight workout, including military training protocols.

 However, as with any other good exercise, for constant progress, it’s of crucial importance to maintain the intensity of the workout by creating variations and going out of your usual way once in a while.
 This doesn’t mean that you have to replace this classic move with another exercise – by simply altering your performance and trying other push-up variations you can challenge your muscles further and reinforce your gains.

 If you’ve been doing only regular push-ups so far, we’ll help you take your push workout to the next level.
-The following routine consisting of a number of push up variations is guaranteed to make your chest burn!
+The following routine consisting of a number of push up variations for your chest is guaranteed to make your chest burn!

 #1.
 Regular push-ups